dev-mastery/clean-architecture/README.md

     cd client
     npm run start

-*IMPORTANT* Make sure the server code is running at localhost:5000
+**IMPORTANT:** Make sure the server code is running at localhost:5000